Scifabric/pybossa-jujucharm/trusty/pybossa/README.md

 ## Known Limitations and Issues

-* Does not allow multi PyBossa server environments at the moment.
 * Redis is currently used inside the charm.
 The official Redis charm will be used on a later version.
+Main reason is the usage of Sentinel service.
+* Master slave DBs not yet supported.

 # Configuration